thomassuedbroecker/library-app-kubernetes/README.md

 ## 1. Create the IBM Cloud Services <a name="part1"></a>

-Before running the two containers on a Kubernetes cluster on IBM Cloud, you need to create an instance of a Conversation Service, a TextToSpeech Service and an App ID service on Bluemix.
+Before running the Library application with the two containers on a Kubernetes cluster on IBM Cloud, you need to create an instance of a Conversation Service, a TextToSpeech Service and an App ID service on IBM Cloud.
+This services are used inside the Node.JS frontend container.

 1. First, create a *Watson Conversation* service and copy the credentials to the Kubernetes Service configuration file.